kadruko/public/mythings/privacy-policy.md

 ### The right to access

-You have the right to request Inventrack for copies of your personal data.
+You have the right to request MyThings for copies of your personal data.
 We may charge you a small fee for this service.

 ### The right to rectification

 You have the right to request that we correct any information you believe is inaccurate.
-You also have the right to request Inventrack to complete information you believe is incomplete.
+You also have the right to request MyThings to complete information you believe is incomplete.

 ### The right to erasure